reTHINK-project/dev-service-framework/docs/manuals/development-of-protostubs-and-msg-nodes.md

 -	DeleteMessageBody
 -	ForwardMessageBody
 -	ResponseMessageBody

-Optionaly, all message bodies can contain JWT tokens for Access Control for Identity Assertion purposes that are inserted by the Identity Module before the message is routed to protostubs.
-When these message bodies reach the destination runtime MessageBUS, the JWT tokens are decoded and verified by the Identity Module.
-The result of this process (if successful) is inserted in the MessageBody as assertedIdentity objects and the JWT tokens removed, before the message is delivered to the Hyperty.
-AssertedIdentity is compliant with User Identity Data Model.
+- SubscribeMessageBody
+- UnsubscribeMessageBody

+Message bodies can contain JWT tokens for Access Control or for Identity Assertion purposes.
+See [here](../specs/dynamic-view/identity-management/user-identity-assertion.md) for more details.

+The "MessageBody.via" attribute contains a list of all Protostub addresses (Protostub) that the message has been passed through.
+It is used to prevent infinite cycles in the Hyperty Messaging Framework.

-Detailed specifications of these Message bodies can be found at [Message Model](https://github.com/reTHINK-project/dev-service-framework/blob/master/docs/datamodel/message/readme.md).
+Detailed specifications of these Message bodies can be found at [Message Model](../datamodel/message/readme.md).

 #### Request - Response transactions